 Indigenous people first arrived in Australia over 60,000 years ago.
 They brought with them customs and law.
 While Indigenous customary laws varied across tribal groups, there were some common aspects.
 Customary law was part of the oral tradition and reflected Indigenous peoples' religious beliefs and their connection with the land.
-These laws were (b) Fixed format: the end of each row overflows past the edge of the viewable area, so the reader needs to scroll across to read it.
+These laws were

 Non-Indigenous peoples have occupied land in Australia for different ways of life and forms of government to those of the they displaced.
 Today, Australia is one of the most multicult world, and its politics focuses on securing high living stan population.
 But before the Second World War, Australia was ov and Anglo-Celtic.
-As a settler society, political conflicts were dc over the distribution of natural resources and, later, political p colonial and Federation eras established institutions, rules and to shape national government and politics in Australia.
+As a settler society, political conflicts were do over the distribution of natural resources and, later, political p colonial and Federation eras established institutions, rules and to shape national government and politics in Australia.